dsmooke/employee-yellow-pages/README.md

 An employee directory application that allows users to sort employees by a category with the use of React.

-This is the nineteenth assignment from the UConn Coding Boot Camp curriculum.

 View the deployed application [here](https://dsmooke.github.io/employee-yellow-pages/)

 ![main-demo](public/imgs/react-demo.png)